jesskidding/jesskidding.github.io/_posts/2022-09-23-Cybersecurity_Resources.md

 [Wireshark](https://www.udemy.com/course/wireshark/)

-Its 20$ but industry recognized blue team tool that allows you to monitor traffic on a network.
+Its 20$ but industry recognized tool that allows you to monitor network traffic and analyze packets.

 [Cybrary Nmap](https://www.cybrary.it/course/nmap/)